erkobridee/react-socket-simple-chat/README.md

 - [x] finish the redux code to manage the application data/states

+- socket.io

+  - [x] socket.io-client mock

   - [ ] connect to the socket.io server to handle the messages

 - [x] use the settings theme state to switch between the themes